Configuration Parameters

 Parameter name

-Convention in database documents
+Convention in database documentation

 Type